TylerMoore0/TylerMoore0/README.md

 ## 🏒About Me
 - 🏫 **Computer Programming Student** | Ontario, Canada
-- 📱 Currently working towards mobile applications and other personal projects requiring web development
+- 📱 Currently working at Fenix Alma solutions and developing other personal web and mobile projects
 - 🌱 I’m currently learning COBOL, Java, Advanced SQL through college and I'm also learning GODOT and Python on the side
 - 🗿 Willing to collaborate with anyone to create an effcient user friendly application
 - 📫 Reach me through Email: **tylermmoore05@gmail.com**